creationix/js-git/README.md

 ![JS-Git App](http://creationix.com/js-git-app.png)

-This app is still in the early stages, It's available in the Chrome [app store][] to test on any device that has Chrome installed.
+This app is still in the early stages.
+It's available in the Chrome [app store][] to test on any device that has Chrome installed.

 #### JS-Git as a Node.JS CLI Tool